 Japan eyes replacing oil with hydrogen amid carbon neutral push

-[TOKYO] Tucked into a a port in western Japan sits a spherical tank that may soon hold the country's energy future.
+TUCKED into a port in western Japan sits a spherical tank that may soon hold the country's energy future.

-The monumental shift would require Japan to import the fuel using an armada of specialised tankers, according to Kawasaki Heavy Industries Ltd, the tank owner and the country's only developer of a hydrogen supply chain.
-It would also represent a shot in the arm for the nascent industry, which BloombergNEF estimates could meet almost a quarter of the world's energy needs by mid-century.
+The monumental shift would require Japan to import the fuel using an armada of specialised tankers, according to Kawasaki Heavy Industries Ltd (KHI), the tank owner and the country's only developer of a hydrogen supply chain.
+It would also represent a shot in the arm for the nascent industry, which BloombergNEF (BNEF) estimates could meet almost a quarter of the world's energy needs by mid-century.

-"Hydrogen is indispensable for Japan to reach the zero-emission goal," Motohiko Nishimura, the head of KHI's hydrogen project development center, said in an interview in Kobe, where the company is based.
+"Hydrogen is indispensable for Japan to reach the zero-emission goal," Motohiko Nishimura, the head of KHI's hydrogen project development centre, said in an interview in Kobe, where the company is based.
 "Renewable energy alone isn't enough to meet the nation's hefty energy needs."
-While many countries are building out wind, solar and batteries as they intensify efforts to move away from fossil fuels in the fight against climate change, that is a challenge in densely populated Japan.

-Hydrogen offers the greatest potential to decarbonise difficult-to-abate sectors like steel, cement and heavy duty transport, according to BNEF.
-That could be especially critical as the world's fifth-largest greenhouse gas emitter embarks on its pathway toward net-zero emissions.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg